takam5f2/ros2_subscription_examples/README.md

       - specify Subscription Queue size which stores `/chatter` message
 * `timer_listener_using_callback`
   - behavior overview
-    - driven by timer periodically to execute a callback function in which a message is obtained from Subscription
+    - driven by timer periodically to execute a callback function in which a message is obtained from Subscription using `take_type_erased()`
-    - then execute a callback function which is registered to Subscription using `take_type_erased()` and `handle_message()`
+    - then execute a callback function which is registered to Subscription using `handle_message()`
   - option
     - `update_frequency` (float)
       - specify timer frequency